top of page

 How does shadow work… work?

 There’s no one single way to do shadow work.
-It’s actually a large set of practices and guidelines that range from purely psychological, which can be done with the help of a therapist who understands the techniques associated with that kind of work, to magickal integration of the various parts of self.
-Your shadow work journey may include both magickal practice and therapy, as many people are already doing shadow work without fully realizing it.
+It’s actually a large set of practices and guidelines that range from purely psychological, which can be done with the help of a therapist who understands the techniques associated with that kind of work, to magical integration of the various parts of self.
+Your shadow work journey may include both magical practice and therapy.
+Many people are already doing shadow work without fully realizing it.

 Shadow work exercises to try at home